vmware-tanzu/community-edition/docs/site/content/docs/edge/solutions-secure-ingress.md

     ```shell
     - Retrieving package versions for contour.community.tanzu.vmware.com...
       NAME                                VERSION  RELEASED-AT
-      contour.community.tanzu.vmware.com  1.17.1   2021-07-23 19:00:00 +0100 BST
-      contour.community.tanzu.vmware.com  1.17.2   2021-07-23 19:00:00 +0100 BST
-      contour.community.tanzu.vmware.com  1.18.1   2021-07-23 19:00:00 +0100 BST
+      contour.community.tanzu.vmware.com  1.18.1   2021-07-23 20:00:00 +0200 CEST
+      contour.community.tanzu.vmware.com  1.19.1   2021-10-26 02:00:00 +0200 CEST
-      contour.community.tanzu.vmware.com  1.19.1   2021-10-26 01:00:00 +0100 BST
+      contour.community.tanzu.vmware.com  1.20.1   2022-02-24 01:00:00 +0100 CET
     ```

 1. Complete the following steps to install Contour:

       1. You will need to provide some custom configuration specific to your environment.
-Note that although the options listed in the [Contour package readme](https://tanzucommunityedition.io/docs/v0.11/package-readme-contour-1.19.1/) are shown in a flat namespace, the data input values need to be supplied as a hierarchical YAML file definition.
+Note that although the options listed in the [Contour package readme](https://tanzucommunityedition.io/docs/v0.12.0/package-readme-contour-1.20.1/) are shown in a flat namespace, the data input values need to be supplied as a hierarchical YAML file definition.

           As you want to have an **external-dns** managing your DNS registrations, you will add an annotation to Contour for the [wildcard DNS](https://en.wikipedia.org/wiki/Wildcard_DNS_record) you want to use.
 You will configure external-dns later to manage this registration.
 In this example, we will use `*.example.com`.